Postpartum Hemorrhage (PPH)

 Pathfinder works with community members and leaders to do the following:

 - Organize communities to develop their own shared emergency transportation solutions.
 Community engagement must also involve the development of blood banking or a network of willing donors in case of need.
 Work must also be done to improve the quality of available facilities and the skills and attitudes of providers.

 - Mobilize communities to recognize the danger of postpartum hemorrhage and excessive blood loss, and actively engage in healthy behaviors.

 - Empower families for safe delivery by having birth preparedness plans and encouraging antenatal clinic attendance

 The model can also be applied to pre-eclampsia and the other major causes of maternal mortality.

-Pathfinder is currently implementing a project to advance the Peruvian Ministry of Health strategy to improve mother and newborn health, with the project goal of contributing to reducing maternal mortality in La Libertad region of Peru.
+Pathfinder works closely with the Peruvian Ministry of Health to improve mother and newborn health and reduce maternal mortality in La Libertad region of Peru.

 In this edition of Pathways, we share stories from clients served by in our maternal health projects, with a focus on prevention of mother-to-child transmission of HIV and postpartum hemorrhage.

 With the support of the MacArthur Foundation, since 2007 Pathfinder International has implemented the Continuum of Care: Addressing Postpartum Hemorrhage project to prevent and manage PPH in India and Nigeria.

 Pathfinder's 2011 Annual Report, "Breaking Down Barriers," looks at the obstacles people face in accessing sexual and reproductive health care and what Pathfinder has done in the past year to break these barriers down.